-1265.
+1311.
 As a direct and proximate result of the conduct or omissions of the defendants, as aforesaid, plaintiff's exposure caused severe and permanent injury, damage, loss, or harm to the plaintiff, all to his general damage in a sum in excess of the jurisdictional limits of a limited civil case.
 This action is an Unlimited Civil Case as defined in Code of Civil Procedure § 88.

-1266.
-As a direct and proximate result of said negligent acts and omissions of Defendants, Plaintiff, FERNANDO ABREGO PEREZ, has been required to spend money and incur obligations for medical and related expenses, and, in the future, he will incur expenses greater than the jurisdictional minimum of the Court, and he has been unable to attend to his usual work and activities.
+1312.
+As a direct and proximate result of said negligent acts and omissions of Defendants, Plaintiff, DIEGO GRANADOS CASTRO, has been required to spend money and/or incur obligations for medical and related expenses, and will incur in the future, in an amount which is in excess of the jurisdictional minimum of the Court, and he has been unable to attend to his usual work and activities.

-1267.
-As a further direct and proximate result of the negligent acts and omissions of defendants resulting in his severe toxic injuries, Plaintiff, FERNANDO ABREGO PEREZ, has suffered lost income, wages, profits, commissions, diminishment of earning potential, and other pecuniary losses, and will continue to suffer such future losses, all to Plaintiff's damage.
+1313.
+As a further direct and proximate result of the negligent acts and omissions of defendants resulting in his severe toxic injuries, Plaintiff, DIEGO GRANADOS CASTRO, has suffered lost income, wages, profits, commissions, diminishment of earning potential, and other pecuniary losses, and will continue to suffer such future losses, all to Plaintiff's damage in a sum to be established according to proof.

-1268.
-As a further direct and proximate result of the negligent acts and omissions of Defendants, Plaintiff, FERNANDO ABREGO PEREZ, has suffered and continues to suffer mental anguish, emotional distress, fear of death, diminished quality of life and other damages.
+1314.
+As a further direct and proximate result of the negligent acts and omissions of Defendants, Plaintiff, DIEGO GRANADOS CASTRO, has suffered and continues to suffer mental anguish, emotional distress, fear of death, diminished quality of life and other damages.